-note The IDE (Integrated Development Environment) has support for automatic code formatting (at the unit or project level): You can ask the editor to re-format your code with the Ctrl+D keys, fol-lowing a set of rules you can change by tweaking about 40 different formatting elements (found among the IDE Options), and even share these settings with other developers on your team to make formatting consistent.
+tip The IDE (Integrated Development Environment) has support for automatic code formatting (at the unit or project level): You can ask the editor to re-format your code with the Ctrl+D keys, following a set of rules you can change by tweaking about 40 different formatting elements (found among the IDE Options), and even share these settings with other developers on your team to make formatting consistent.
+However, the automatic formatting does not support some of the most recent language features.